LGBTQ rights in Nepal: Census

 It was reported that Central Bureau of Statistics officially recognized a "third gender" option, in addition to male and female, in the census of 2011.
 It was recognized as the world's first national census to list a category other than male or female, it allowed for the government to gain data on the number of "third gender" identifying Nepalis.
 The census enumeration of third gender experienced many barriers and challenges.
-Some reported that census enumerators demanded a child to be stripped on their parents lisiting them as 'third gender'.
+Some reported that census enumerators demanded a child to be stripped on their parents listing them as 'third gender'.
 However, no data of third gender were published by the bureau.

+The 2021 census of Nepal also had a category for LGBTI people.
+In the 2021 census, 2,928 people identified as lesbian, gay, bisexual, transgender, intersex, or other diverse sexual or gender identities, however, LGBTQ+ right groups believe that there is actually around 2.5 million LGBTQ+ individuals in the country.

-Media reported that 2021 census of Nepal shall include LGBTI people.
-The LGBTQ and Intersex community of Nepal raised concerns over enumeration of LGBTI as a third gender.
+As a result, LGBTQ and Intersex community of Nepal raised concerns of the 2021 census and the enumeration of LGBTI as a third gender.
 Rights group argued that sexual orientation, gender identity and sex characteristics were being clumped into one.
 Various campaigns were conducted for LGBTI inclusion in census.
-Civil societies promulgated Charter of Demands on ‘Other gender’ provision in National Census 2078 (2021) condemning what they call 'tokenistic inclusion'.
+Civil societies promulgated Charter of Demands on 'Other gender' provision in National Census 2078 (2021) condemning what they call 'tokenistic inclusion'.
 On 4 July 2021, a writ petition was filed against Central Bureau of Statistics et al. regarding 'tokenistic inclusion' in the census and demanding for a meaningful inclusion, that addresses diversity of Sexual Orientation, Gender Identity and Sex Characteristics.
 The Supreme Court of Nepal issued a show cause order on 9 July 2021.

 Military service

-In 2007, two female soldiers were accused of having a relationship and were discharged, but the army claimed that the women were dismissed for "failing to maintain minimum discipline" not based on sexual orientation.
+In 2007, two female soldiers were detained for more than a month and discharged from the Nepalese army after being accused of having an "illicit relationship".
+The army claimed that the women were dismissed for failing to maintain "discipline", while Nepali queer rights organization believe that it was actually on account of their sexual orientation.

 The UNDP reports that gays, lesbians and bisexuals can serve openly in the Nepali Army.
-Nepal military law does not explicitly forbid LGBT people from serving.
+Alongside this, Nepal's military law does not explicitly forbid LGBT people from serving.
+However, there continues to be frequent issues of intimidation, detainment, and termination of services of LGBTQ+ people in the Nepalese armed service.

-Nevertheless, LGBT groups report that discrimination and harassment still occur.
+The army also doesn't recognize other genders beyond the binary, even though Nepal's law currently does.
+The recruitment criteria in the army only recognizes "male" and "female categories, and does not accept the "O" for other gender, even though this option is allowed on Nepali identity documents as a gender choice.